ACINQ/eclair/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)
 [![Gitter chat](https://img.shields.io/badge/chat-on%20gitter-red.svg)](https://gitter.im/ACINQ/eclair)

-**Eclair** (French for Lightning) is a scala implementation of the Lightning Network.
+**Eclair** (French for Lightning) is a Scala implementation of the Lightning Network.
 It can run with or without a GUI, and a JSON-RPC API is also available.

 This software follows the [Lightning Network Specifications (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
 Other implementations include [c-lightning](https://github.com/ElementsProject/lightning) and [lnd](https://github.com/LightningNetwork/lnd).